coehne/tradingApp/README.md

 To start the frontend dev server, cd into the fe folder and run `npm start`

 ### API Testing with insomnia
 In the .insomnia folder you can also find an environment and request collection to test the api without the react frontend.
+You can add this repo directly in insomnia and use git for version controll of the insomnia content.

 ## Usage Of The App